claws/txPachube/README.rst

-txpachube
+txpachube (will at some point will be renamed to cosm)
 =========

 .. contents::

-**txpachube is currently under development**

 Introduction
 ------------

+NOTE: Pachube was the old name of Cosm.com.
+This package continues to work even though it is named after the old site name.

-txpachube is a Python wrapper for the v2 Pachube `API <http://api.pachube.com/v2/>`_, based on the Twisted networking framework.
+txpachube is a Python package implementing the v2 Cosm/Pachube `API <https://cosm.com/docs/v2/>`_, based on the Twisted networking framework.
 Use txpachube to integrate non blocking access to the Pachube API into your Python Twisted application.

 Details
 -------

-txpachube implements the full v2 Pachube API (Feeds, Datastreams, Datapoints, Triggers, Users, Keys) and many of the data structures (Unit, Location, Datapoint, Datastream, Environment, EnvironmentList, Trigger, TriggerList Key, KeyList, User, UserList) contained in requests and responses.
+txpachube implements the full v2 Cosm/Pachube API (Feeds, Datastreams, Datapoints, Triggers, Users, Keys) and many of the data structures (Unit, Location, Datapoint, Datastream, Environment, EnvironmentList, Trigger, TriggerList Key, KeyList, User, UserList) contained in requests and responses.

 The data structures support encoding and decoding from JSON/XML formats.
-These structures are useful when building data to send to Pachube and also for processing Pachube data returned from queries.
+These structures are useful when building data to send to Cosm/Pachube and also for processing Cosm/Pachube data returned from queries.

 The txpachube client methods take a data string argument that will be used as the body of the message sent to Pachube.
 How you generate this body data is up to you.
 You might choose to